-Morristown, NJ – May 3, 2016 Majesco (NYSE MKT: MJCO), a global provider of core insurance software, consulting and services for insurance business transformation, today published a insights report, Riding the Wave of Change in Group and Employee Benefits.
+Morristown, NJ – May 3, 2016 Majesco (NYSE MKT: MJCO), a global provider of core insurance and employee benefit software, consulting and services for insurance business transformation, today published a insights report, Riding the Wave of Change in Group and Employee Benefits.

 As sales of individual life products continue to face challenges, the group and voluntary employee benefits market offers new opportunities.
 Unprecedented changes in the market are leveling the playing field – creating openings for existing insurers to enter the market and opportunities for new startups, and challenging established players to adapt with new products, services, technology, and business models.